What we do

 - Supporting liaison with other professional colleagues, such as Health Professionals, Portage Workers and Social Care.

-- Visits to each group setting throughout the year to observe children, attend meetings with parents, practitioners and other professionals, give advice to key persons, help to set individual targets, modelling of appropriate strategies, providing written reports and general feedback.
+- Visits to each group setting throughout the year to observe children, attend meetings with parents/carers, practitioners and other professionals, give advice to key persons, help to set individual targets, modelling of appropriate strategies, providing written reports and general feedback.

 - Giving general advice to settings’ management regarding inclusive practice and procedures, policy writing, etc.